 (c) the practical experience the student is seeking is directly related to his/her field of study; and

 (d) the date on which the student will complete the program (this is the official graduation date or the date on which you are expected to complete all requirements including submission/sign off of final dissertation/thesis by department and Registrar).

 - Please make a decision about the OPT start date before you request the OPT I-20.
 Post-completion OPT must begin within 60 days after the program completion date.

-The ISO Advisor will issue a new Form I-20 Form with OPT recommendation on page 2 of the Form.
-When the new Form I-20 has been generated, you will receive an email to pick up form from the ISO.
+The ISO Advisor will issue a new Form I-20 with OPT recommendation on page 2 of the Form.
+When the new Form I-20 has been generated, you will receive an email to pick up the Form from the ISO.
 You will need to include a photocopy of the new Form I-20, along with other documentation, to submit an application for OPT.

 Mailing the OPT Application to USCIS